 As they watch, they will answer the viewing questions, then go over the answers after the segment

 Students can either discuss or write answers to the discussion questions.

 When all the film segments are completed, they can discuss or write answers to the discussion

 questions for the film as a whole.

 Finally, they take the test.

 SCHEDULE: We discourage showing the film in one sitting.
 Go segment by segment at a

 assigned as homework.
 Study-at-home students can move at their own pace.
 Teachers can add and

 subtract from the lessons as they wish.
 Be creative.

-|Order our English in Films exercise books or study packets as downloads or in print.
+|Order our ESL Movie Lesson books as downloads or in print.
 Over 50 films available.
 And